In distribution of electrical power, there are two concerns in choosing the size of the conductors that will carry the electrical current:

 Length-in-Feet = (0.36-Volt x 1000) / (15-Ampere x 1-Ohm) = 24-feet

-Again, for a two-way circuit, this value is divided in two, and we see that a 10-AWG conductor can be used to distribute 15-Amperes in a 12-Volt system for only a maximum distance of 12-feet.
+Again, for a two-conductor circuit, this distance value is divided in two (because the conductor length will be twice the distance) and we see that a 10-AWG conductor can be used to distribute 15-Amperes in a 12-Volt system for only a maximum distance of 12-feet.

 Let's examine a typical situation in a small boat with power distribution from a battery at the stern to a secondary power distribution center at the helm, a distance of about 15-feet.
 A conductor of 8-AWG is used.
 The resistance per 1,000-feet for 8-AWG is 0.6282-Ohms.
 The rated maximum current in power distribution is 24-Amperes.
 We find the maximum length from

-For a two-way circuit, the maximum length is half that or about 12-feet.
+For a two-conductor circuit, the maximum length is half that or about 12-feet.

-For a two-way circuit, the maximum length is half that or about 24-feet.
+For a two-conductor circuit, the maximum length is half that or about 24-feet.

 Perfect!
 The rule of thumb works.